epfl-ada/ada-2021-project-r-o-c-k/README.md

  * Remove the following columns `['urls','phase','date','numOccurences']`
  * Remove quotes with no speakers
  * Remove quotes with multiple associated QIDs
-    * Multiple QIDs implies that there are two speakers with the same name.
+    * Multiple QIDs imply that there are two speakers with the same name.
 Since we cannot know which person spoke the quote without further investigation, we remove these rows.
  * Store the probability of the most likely speaker only

 The resulting data is stored as a .bz2 file.
 The JSON file has the following keys: